 Gilbert, Lisa.
 Redemptive Medicine.
 Posted August 2008.

-I am a fourth-year medical student at UT Southwestern.
-I grew up in Africa - in Kenya, Togo, and South Africa - and returned to the U.S. for college.
-I plan on returning to Africa after completing residency in Family Medicine.
-My experiences abroad helped to give me a compassion for others.
+Ms. Gilbert is a fourth-year medical student at UT Southwestern.
+She grew up in Africa – Kenya, Togo, and South Africa.
+She returned to the U.S. for college, and plans to return to Africa after completing residency in Family Medicine.
+Ms. Gilbert belives that her experiences abroad helped give her compassion for others.